Mississippi opening field hospital amid surge of COVID cases

 “The big solution is, let’s get this surge under control, and let’s get the spread of this virus under control,” Woodward said during a separate news conference.
 “And the way that we do that is by getting people vaccinated.”

-COVID-19 cases in Mississippi have risen sharply in recent weeks because of the highly contagious delta variant of the virus, and public health officials are imploring people to get vaccinated.
-Mississippi has one of the lowest vaccination rates in the nation.
+COVID-19 cases in Mississippi have risen sharply in recent weeks because of the highly contagious delta variant of the virus.

 The state Health Department said 35% of Mississippi residents are fully vaccinated, compared to about 50% nationally.
 It also said that between July 13 and Tuesday in Mississippi, unvaccinated people made up 97% of those newly diagnosed with COVID-19, 90% of those hospitalized with it and 84% of those who died from it.